 (1) Market Participants participating in the Texas electric choice market must use Texas Standard Electronic Transactions (Texas SETs)/the American National Standards Institute X12 (ANSI X12) Electronic Data Interchange (EDI) which will be transported using the North American Energy Standards Board (NAESB) Electronic Delivery Mechanism (EDM).
 For more information on those standards refer to the Texas SET Implementation Guides and the Texas Data Transport & MarkeTrak Systems Working Group (TDTMS) NAESB EDM v1.6 Implementation Guide for retail operations.

 (2) Market Participants may not refuse to test the basic processes necessary to ensure that the retail systems operated by the Market Participants interface properly with both ERCOT’s systems and other Market Participants’ systems.
 Market Participants may elect to not participate in testing optional processes as identified in this document but will inform their trading partners and the Market Flight Administrator in advance.
 As much as possible, the same automated processes that will be used in production should be used during testing.
-Where not possible, any areas that require manually-assisted processes shall be documented in advance in the comments section of the testing specification form on ERCOT’s Flight Certification website and communicated to trading partners at the beginning of the testing cycle.
+Where not possible, any areas that require manually-assisted processes shall be documented in advance in the comments section of the testing specification form on ERCOT’s Flight Testing application and communicated to trading partners at the beginning of the testing cycle.

-(3) All entities participating in ERCOT’s technical certification testing will use dedicated test environments that are representative of their production environments.
+(3) All entities participating in ERCOT’s technical qualification testing will use dedicated test environments that are representative of their production environments.

 (4) All parties shall send Functional Acknowledgements (FA/997) for all EDI transactions during testing.
 Functional Acknowledgements provide a critical audit trail, and all parties shall monitor acknowledgements sent and received.